cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 {{</tab>}}
 {{</tabs>}}

-### Interact with your Analytics Engine binding locally

-You can add an Analytics Engine Dataset binding locally via a `wrangler.toml` file and then interact with it by running `wrangler pages dev`.
-Refer to [Wrangler configuration](/pages/functions/wrangler-configuration/#analytics-engine-datasets) for more information.
+#### Local development

+If you set up your binding via `wrangler.toml`, you can run `wrangler pages dev` from the Pages' project root directory and interact as outlined in the section above.

 ## Environment variables

 An [environment variable](/workers/configuration/environment-variables/) is an injected value that can be accessed by your Functions.
 It is stored as plain text.
-Set your environment variables directly within the Cloudflare Pages dashboard for both your production and preview environments at runtime and build-time.
+Set your environment variables for both your production and preview environments at runtime and build-time.

+### Set your environment variables via the dashboard

 To add Pages project environment variables: